raspberrypilearning/solar-system-simulator/en/step_4.md

 --- task ---

-Add code below your `mercury` dictionary to load the information in `planets.csv` to a variable and then split it into a list of lines.
+Below your `mercury` dictionary, load `planets.csv` to a variable.
+Then split that variable into a list of lines.

 --- code ---
 ---
 language: python
 filename: main.py — load_planets()
 line_numbers: true
-line_number_start:
+line_number_start: 46
-line_highlights:
+line_highlights: 55
 ---
   mercury = {
       'name': 'Mercury',